 Have you ever wondered about wonder?
 What exactly is the experience of wondering?
 Why do we feel it?
 When do we feel it?
 Why might it be valuable?
 And, most pressingly: how can wonder be cultivated to assist us in dealing with modern problems, both on a large scale and in our individual, personal lives?
 In this 2½-hour workshop led by 2019-2020 Student Scholar Fellow Henry Kramer we investigated the connections between wonder, nature, imagination, and play through lecture, discussion, and exercises.
 Access resources and photos here!

 This 2½-hour workshop will be led by 2019-2020 Student Scholar Fellow Henry Kramer.
 Topic: Wonder, Nature & Play.
 No background in philosophy is required to participate in this workshop.
-All ages welcome. $15-30 Suggested donation — Pay what you can (If you are able to pay the full amount, this will help to cover someone in need would would like to attend; if you are in need of a scholarship, please inquire).
+All ages welcome.
+FREE. $15-$30 suggested donation (if you are of the means to do so).
+Donations help to cover workshop leader honorariums and community workshop and outings scholarships for those in need.
 Light snacks & hot tea provided.
 Space is limited.

 Please join us for our philosophy walk on Saturday, November 2nd from 10am-1pm.
 Topic: Nature & the Humanities.
 Special guest speakers/philosophers-on-trail — Ed Glowienka (Associate Professor of Philosophy, Carroll College) & Henry Kramer (2019 Merlin Student Fellow, University of Montana Missoula).
 Some of the things we’ll be exploring along the…